 Macau is a special administrative region of the People’s Republic of China.
-About 60 km directly west of Hong Kong, this 28 square kilometres area of land includes the Macau Peninsula attached to mainland China and the small islands of Taipa and Coloane connected by a bridge and landfill forming Cotai.
-The inhabitants of Macau – 652,000 – are living in one of the world’s richest regions.
+About 60 km directly west of Hong Kong, this 28 square kilometre land mass includes the Macau Peninsula attached to mainland China and the small islands of Taipa and Coloane connected by a bridge and landfill forming Cotai.
+The 652,000 inhabitants of Macau live in one of the world’s richest regions.
 Judging by the number of casinos in Macau it’s easier to figure what is the biggest contributor to the economy?
 Gambling.
 Followed by tourism.

 How do I get there?

-You can reach Macau via a 50 minute fast ferry ride from Hong Kong.
-New Zealand and Australian passport holders easily enter Macau, not requiring a tourist visa for stays of less than 30 days.
+A 50 minute fast ferry ride from Hong Kong is one option.
+New Zealand and Australian passport holders easily enter Macau, no tourist visa is necessary for stays of less than 30 days.
 Immigration is extremely efficient.

-If you prefer not stopping in Hong Kong, you can fly to Hong Kong, catch the ferry to Macau, then collect your bags and clear customs in Macau.
+If you prefer to not stop in Hong Kong, you can fly to Hong Kong, catch the ferry to Macau, then collect your bags and clear customs in Macau.
 A great option for travellers wanting minimal transit stress.

 Language spoken: Portuguese and Chinese

 What’s the best way to get around?

 Taxis are inexpensive and plentiful.
 Free shuttle buses run from the many casinos.
 I caught a free shuttle from the City of Dreams casino back to the ferry terminal at the end of the show.
 Very organised, easy to locate and use.